eagle-io/docs/source/topics/nodes/workspace/index.rst

     **Remote KML** should be used when the file is located on a publically accessible web server.

-Select file / Dile URL
+Select file / File URL
     Select a file to upload or enter the full HTTP(S) URL to the file.

 Label